jrowellfx/lsseq/README.md

   --only-sequences, -o  omit any regular /bin/ls output, only list sequences.
   --only-images, -O     strictly list only image sequences (i.e., no movies or
                         caches).
-  --not-images          omit image files from being considered as sequences.
+  --not-images          omit image files from being considered as sequences;
-                        Image files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
+                        they are listed individually as regular files instead.
+                        If --only-sequences is also given, image files are omitted from the listing altogether, since that option suppresses regular-file output.
   --only-movies         strictly list only movies (i.e., no images or caches).
-  --not-movies          omit movies from being considered as sequences. movie
+  --not-movies          omit movies from being considered as sequences; they
-                        files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
+                        are listed individually as regular files instead.
+If --only-sequences is also given, movie files are omitted from the listing altogether, since that option suppresses regular-file output.
   --only-caches         strictly list only cache sequences (i.e., no images or
                         movies).
-  --not-caches          omit caches from being considered as sequences. cache
+  --not-caches          omit caches from being considered as sequences; they
-                        files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
+                        are listed individually as regular files instead.
+If --only-sequences is also given, cache files are omitted from the listing altogether, since that option suppresses regular-file output.

 sequence display-modifiers:
   --format FORMAT, -f FORMAT